 A Full Dental Crown Veneered tooth and the types available

-A dental crown covers around the patient’s tooth, and usually goes all the way around the tooth, both on the outside and inside.
+A dental crown covers around the patient’s tooth, and usually goes all the way around the tooth.
 They are a treatment that allow us to fulfill a practical role in terms of the bite function and also protection to a tooth that may have damage or erosion.
-Full dental crown veneered, is a process, that aims to put a veneer over a dental crown.
+Full dental crown veneered, is a process, in which the support substructure of the crown (e.g. metal) is veneered (or covered) with a white ceramic.
 As a crown is often visible, they have an important role in the dental aesthetics of our smile.
-In Dentistry, artificial crowns are often used, not only to improve the appearance of the teeth, but also to correct possible conditions, such as decay, disease, age, trauma and poor oral health.
+In Dentistry, artificial crowns are often used, not only to improve the appearance of the teeth, but also to correct possible conditions, such as decay, disease, trauma and poor oral health.

 Dental crowns, what are they and in which cases are they used?